dotnet/docs/docs/architecture/cloud-native/relational-vs-nosql-data.md

 ### Azure Database for PostgreSQL

 [PostgreSQL](https://www.postgresql.org/) is an open-source relational database with over 30 years of active development.
-It's a general purpose and object-relational database management system.
-The product has “liberal” licensing and is free to use, modify, and distribute in any form.
+PostgresSQL has a strong reputation for reliability and data integrity.
+It’s feature rich, more robust, and considered more performant than MySQL.
 Many large enterprises including Apple, Red Hat, and Fujitsu have built products using PostgreSQL.

 [Azure Database for PostgreSQL](https://azure.microsoft.com/services/postgresql/) is a fully managed relational database service, based on the open-source Postgres database engine.
-The service can manage mission-critical workloads with predictable performance, security, high availability, and dynamic scalability.
 The service supports many development platforms, including C++, Java, Python, Node, C\#, and PHP.
 You can migrate PostgreSQL databases to it using the [command-line interface](https://datamigration.microsoft.com/scenario/postgresql-to-azurepostgresql?step=1) tool or [Azure Data Migration Service](https://azure.microsoft.com/services/database-migration/).

-Azure Database for PostgreSQL is available as two deployment options: Single Server and Hyperscale (Citus), available for preview at time of the writing of this book:
+Azure Database for PostgreSQL is available with two deployment options: Single Server and Hyperscale (Citus), available for preview at time of the writing of this book:

 - The [Single Server](https://docs.microsoft.com/azure/postgresql/concepts-servers) deployment option is a central administrative point for multiple databases.
 It's the same PostgreSQL server engine available for on-premises deployments.
 With it, you can create a single database per server to consume all resources or create multiple databases to share resources.
 The pricing is structured per-server based upon cores and storage.